brucemack/microlink/docs/el_supplement.md

 the latest oNDATA message on the bottom of the screen.
 14. At the end of the QSO, Station A sends an RTCP BYE packet.

-## EchoLink Server Protocol
+## EchoLink Addressing Server Protocol

 > [!IMPORTANT]
-> The EchoLink Server is a shared resource maintained by
+> The EchoLink Addressing Server is a shared resource maintained by
 > a team of volunteers.
 Use it carefully.

-Things start off with an exchange with the EchoLink Server.
-The EL Server topology is described in detail in the official EL documentation so we won't repeat this information unnecessarily.
-The important detail is that there are ~4 active EL Servers that synchronize with each other.
+Things start off with an exchange with the EchoLink Addressing Server.
+The Addressing Server topology is described in detail in the official EL documentation so we won't repeat this information unnecessarily.
+The important detail is that there are ~4 active Servers that synchronize with each other.
 An EL node can interact with any one of the servers.
 Known servers are naeast.echolink.org, nasouth.echolink.org, servers.echolink.org, backup.echolink.org.

 Nodes initiate the interaction by opening a TCP connection to the EL Server on TCP port 5200.
 Data will flow in both directions on this connection.
 The protocol used on this TCP connection appears to be ad-hoc and is entirely